 Acne lesions are a form of skin wound and heal using the same process as other wounds, excluding Stage 1: Blood Clotting, because acne lesions are not bleeding cuts, so there is no need for blood clotting.
-The duration and severity of inflammation of acne lesions can influence whether the lesions leave scars and what type of scars they cause.
+The duration and severity of inflammation in an acne lesion can influence whether the lesion leaves a scar and what type of scars it causes.

 - Stage 1: Blood Clotting

 - Stage 2: Inflammation